-WorkSafe Victoria advises that electrical safety testing and tagging for all plug-in equipment falls under the general obligations of Section 21(2)(a)of the Act.
-In the past, the VWA has advised all employers to introduce a safety testing protocol.
+WorkSafe Victoria has advised that electrical safety testing and tagging for all plug-in equipment falls under the general obligations of Section 21(2)(a)of the Act and, in the past, advised all employers to introduce a safety testing protocol.
 In some workplaces (for example all government departments) it is now more or less mandatory that all electrical equipment be checked and "tagged" regularly.
+What does 'regularly' mean?

 The Australian New Zealand Standard AS/NZS3760 In-Service Safety Inspection and Testing of Electrical Equipment is nationally accepted as the minimum safety protocol for the workplace, and applies to plug-in or non-fixed equipment.
 This Standard specifies procedures for the safety inspection and testing of low voltage single phase and polyphase electrical equipment, connected to the electrical supply by a flexible cord or connecting device, and that